-Wollaton Park has 9 historic tree-lined Avenues.
+Wollaton Park boasts 9 historic tree-lined Avenues, dating back to 1664.

 It is claimed there are 170 species and varieties of trees in the park.